Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 <a id="schematics"></a>
 # Schematics
 [![Circuit Diagram Schematic](schematic.png)](https://drive.google.com/file/d/14pjy1joovcfL6eFNL_UVC5tmyHhD_BlX/view?usp=sharing)
+*Note: Black wires represent Ground (GND) and red wires represent 5V.
+Colored wires are mostly for connections to GPIO pins.*
-*Note: Voltage Dividers **must** be used (as shown on breadboard) with 1kΩ and 2kΩ resistors to reduce voltage to 3.3V to avoid shorting Raspberry Pi board.*
+*Note: Voltage Dividers ***must*** be used (as shown on breadboard) with 1kΩ and 2kΩ resistors to reduce voltage to 3.3V to avoid shorting Raspberry Pi board.*
 *Right and Center Ultrasonic Sensors are not shown on the diagram.
 LED connections are also not shown.*
 - *Right:*
     - *ECHO to GPIO 12*